 Question: When is the application period for this scholarship?

-Answer: We accept applications for the scholarship annually during the open period from the first week of January to mid – February.
+Answer: We accept applications for the scholarship annually for four to six weeks during the open period beginning in January or February.
 The exact dates are usually announced or publicized on our website or through the mailing list in advance.
-The 2020-21 application will open on Monday January 6, 2020.
+The 2022-23 application will open on Monday February 7, 2022 (ET).

 Question: How do I apply for the scholarship?

-Answer: You must apply for the scholarship using the online application portal, which will be available on this website starting the second week of January.
+Answer: You must apply for the scholarship using the online application portal, which will be available on this website from February 7, 2022 (ET).
 Please check back at that time.

 Question: Do I apply for the scholarship directly or does my university in the U.S. have to nominate me?